8 minutes

 How to Prevent It:

-- Conduct regular hygiene audits and provide feedback.
+• Conduct regular audits and spot checks

 14. Unapproved Food Sources